MicrosoftDocs/playfab-docs/playfab-docs/features/commerce/stores/stores-and-sales.md

 ![Game Manager - Economy - New Store](media/tutorials/game-manager-economy-new-store.png)

+## Purchasing multiple items in a single purchase

 To purchase a single item for virtual currency, use the [PurchaseItem](xref:titleid.playfabapi.com.client.playeritemmanagement.purchaseitem) method, as described in our [Stores quickstart](quickstart.md).

-This tutorial, however, will cover the more advanced topic of purchasing multiple items in a single purchase.
+This tutorial, however, covers the more advanced topic of purchasing multiple items in a single purchase.

 Your first step in this process should be to get the store, and display it to the user.